Sienci-Labs/Resources/lmmk2/add-ons/ytsb-lmk2-48-extension-kit.md

 If a part is missing completely, check that you’re looking for the right thing and ensure you look through all the packaging you received with your extension kit.
 Some parts and add-ons such as the t-tracks ship in a separate package if they can’t fit into the same box.

 If a part arrives broken and doesn’t have a spare, the LongMill extension kit’s warranty covers replacement parts and we’ll even be happy to help you out if you break it yourself.
-Just shoot us a message here (<a href="https://sienci.com/contact-us/">https://sienci.com/contact-us/</a>) and see if there are any other areas of assembly you can continue with in the meantime.
+Just shoot us a message here (<a href="https://sienci.com/contact-us/" target="_blank" rel="noopener noreferrer">https://sienci.com/contact-us/</a>) and see if there are any other areas of assembly you can continue with in the meantime.
 We’ll get back to you as soon as we can.

 ### Assembly tips